National School Walkout planned by students worldwide after Parkland shooting

 Her peer, Drew Myers, noted that the school has lockdown drills about three times a semester.
 And it’s in those drills that he said he feels “helpless.”

 “There’s really nothing we can do if a shooter enters the building,” he told Fox News.
-“I find that the most chilling aspect of the whole things: There’s really nothing you can do.”
+“I find that the most chilling aspect of the whole thing: There’s really nothing you can do.”

 “Seeing school shootings happen over and over again just really drives home the point that it seems so easy for these people to commit these acts, and you feel helpless in the drills because there’s nothing you can do,” Myers said, adding that he does not support arming teachers, a proposal put forth by the White House.